KITTU223/subscription-tracker/README.md

 - `DB_URI`: The MongoDB connection string.
 - `JWT_SECRET`: Secret key for signing JSON Web Tokens.
 - `ARCJET_KEY`: Key for integrating ArcJet services.
+- `SMTP_SERVER`: SMTP server address for sending emails.
+- `SMTP_PORT`: Port number for the SMTP server.
+- `EMAIL_USER`: Email address used as the sender.
+- `EMAIL_PASS`: Password for the sender email account.